zowe/docs-site/docs/user-guide/install-zowe-pswi-deployment.md

-# Install Product Software Using z/OSMF Deployments
+# Installing Product Software Using z/OSMF Deployments

 As a systems programmer, your responsibilities include installing product software in your z/OS environment.
 After the portable software instance or software instance is registered in z/OSMF, you can use z/OSMF Deployments to install the product software and create the product data sets (global, CSI, target libraries, and distribution libraries) for the new software instance.
 The deployment jobs create a copy of the source product data sets to create the product target runtime environment.
 Creating a copy of the SMP/E target data sets keeps the SMP/E environment clean and it also isolates the product runtime environment for maintenance activities.
 You can also perform z/OSMF workflows to customize the SMP/E data sets, mount UNIX System Services (USS) files if necessary, and configure the new software instance on the target system.